ane-ukcmb/SOP/README.md

-# UKC Maribor - Anestezija: Standardni operativni postopki
+# UKC Maribor - Anestezija

 <!-- usage note: edit the H1 title above to personalize the manuscript -->